axialeaa/DoormatCarpetExtension/README.md

   * Must be a non-negative number

 ## pistonMovementTime
-The number of ticks it takes for a piston to extend or retract.
+The length of time in ticks it takes for a piston to fully extend or retract.
 * Type: `Integer`
 * Default value: `2`
 * Categories: `FEATURE`, `DOORMAT`
 * Additional notes:
-  * Must be from 1 to 1200
+  * Must be a number from 1 to 1200

 ## pistonUpdateType
 The type(s) of update pistons emit when changing state.